Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 >
 > - To utilize the Optimal HRV app, you will need an HRV Reader.
 The application is suitable for all heart rate monitors that precisely gauge R-R intervals, possess Bluetooth 4.0 or ANT+, and allow external apps to connect.
 > - While we highly recommend the Optimal HRV Reader, you can find a list of other compatible devices here.
 > - Whatever device you decide to use should be your consistent device.
-Different devices may show different results and can not be compared to one another.
+Different devices may show different results and cannot be compared to one another.
 > - Connect the Bluetooth reader through the app itself as you start to take a reading or do a training session.
 Do not connect through the Bluetooth menu on your phone.

 <div align=center>